kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 TLDR:
 Add two new optional fields (of type `*int32`) to the Probe struct, which would be used to offset the second based time values in the Probe struct:

-- `PeriodMilliseconds`       // How often (in milliseconds) to offset PeriodSeconds when performing the probe.
+- `PeriodMilliseconds`       // How often (in milliseconds) to offset PeriodSeconds when performing the probe (*** to reduce un-necessary resource usage, when periodMilliseconds is used to reduce the period to less than a second the offset is only used until success is reached then no longer).
 - `InitialDelayMilliseconds` // Length of time (in milliseconds) to offset IntialDelaySeconds before health checking is activated.
-- `TimeoutMilliseconds`      // Length of time (in milliseconds) to offset TimeoutMilliseconds before health checking times out. (*** timeout not in alpha)

 The seconds and milliseconds fields (as related) will be summed to get the resulting time duration.
 For example,